lonebots/robot-operating-system-notes/ros2-for-beginners/notes/RosBagFile.md

 - debugging
 - replay the recorded data

-The database inside the file is **Sqllite**
+The database inside the file is **SQLite**

 ### Command used

-The command used to access the `bag`s in ROS2 are following.
+The command used to access the `bag`'s in ROS2 are following.

 - once a bag file start recording, it creates a subscriber to the topic mentioned in the command.
 - we can also record multiple topics at the same time.